qir-alliance/qir-spec/specification/v0.1/2_Callables.md

 ### Implementation Table

-For each callable that is used to create a callable value, a table is created with pointers to the four wrapper functions; specializations that don't exist for a specific callable have a null pointer in that place.
+For each callable that is used to create a callable value, a table is created with pointers to the four wrapper functions; specializations that do not exist for a specific callable have a null pointer in that place.
 The table is defined as a global constant whose name is the namespace-qualified name of the callable with periods replaced by double underscores, "__".